 SCOPE: The moving larvae are being seen.
 TXT: The larva should be immobilized within 1 min

 Shot of the anesthetized larva being placed on a glass microscope slide.

+SCOPE: Anesthetized larva is being placed on the class slide with a brush.

 Submerge the larva in a drop of insect saline [1].
 Under the dissection microscope, remove most of the saline with a paper tissue [2].
-Add saline to the side of the coverslip to fill in the space between the glass slide and the cover slip [3].

 Talent adds insect saline over the larvae.

+SCOPE: A drop of saline is applied onto the larva.

 SCOPE: The saline is being removed with tissue paper.

-CU: Saline is added through the side of the coverslip.

 Position the larva dorsal side up for GF (G-F) ablation or ventral side up for TTMn (T-T-M-N) ablation [1-TXT].
 Then slowly lower a glass coverslip onto the larva [2].
+Add saline to the side of the coverslip to fill in the space between the glass slide and the cover slip [3].

 SCOPE: The larva is being repositioned according to the ablation requirements.
 TXT: GF: Giant Fiber; TTMn: TergoTrochanteral Motorneuron

 Talent lowers a glass coverslip onto the larva.

+SCOPE: A glass coverslip is placed on the larva.

+CU: Saline is added through the side of the coverslip

+SCOPE: Saline is added to the coverslip and is covering the larva.

 For GF ablation, check the positioning of the brain under high magnification on the dissection microscope [1].
 Ensure the brain is lying level and is visible through the cuticle [2].
 To displace any fat tissue covering the brain, use forceps to apply slight pressure to the coverslip and move the coverslip from side to side [3].